mdave16/mdave16.github.io/_posts/2016-08-31-catching-up-with-the-rabbit.md

 ---
-title: Span of Multisets
+title: Catching up with the rabbit
 tags:
   - Warwick
   - Soft Mathematics
 ---
- Catching up with the rabbit

-Follow-up to A glimpse of a rabbit from Mayur's blog
+Follow-up to A glimpse of a rabbit

 So the last time I wrote about this, I was simply reading up on the mathematics behind what I was doing.
 I started programming in SAGE and as always there are a few hiccups with it.